 The little clone is a baby jelly, about the size of a quarter (2.5 centimeters, or 1 inch in diameter) called an ephyra.
 The ephyra grows into a full size jellyfish in about 2 months, super fast.
 The adult is scientifically called a medusa, because of the bell-shaped body with tentacles.

-The polyp can be considered the main animal.
+Jessica considers the polyp to be the main animal.
 The medusa’s purpose is to mate and produce more larva.
 The medusa usually dies shortly after producing babies, but the polyp lives on for years, creating new clones.

-Jessica describes in her video the amazing process of how the polyp can also clone a new polyp or a podocyst which is a seed like critter that can float away and attach to a surface to grow into a new polyp.
+Jessica describes in her video the amazing process of how the polyp can also clone itself two other ways.
+The polyp can create a whole new polyp.
+Also, it can deposit a podocyst which is a seed like critter that can attach to a surface to grow into a new polyp.
 Podocysts can hibernate if growing conditions are not favorable.
+As if that’s not enough, the polyp itself moves around.
+As it “walks” along the thing it’s living on it deposits a podocyst, and those are often found in a line that tracks the polyp’s movement.

 Polyps can attach to rocks, but also plastic, wood, common dock building materials.
 Human activity thus creates more living environments for jellyfish communities.

 So if I understand this right, a polyp reproduces three ways.
-It can make little podocyst’s, it can make a new polyp, and when it sheds an ephyra it’s basically making a clone of itself whose primary job is to eat, grow, and sexually reproduce new babies from sperm and eggs.
+It can make little podocyst’s which can make a new polyp, it can make a whole new polyp, and when it sheds an ephyra it’s basically making a clone of itself whose primary job is to eat, grow, sexually reproduce new babies from sperm and eggs, and then die.
 Wow.

 Jessica’s YouTube video on her research is at https://www.youtube.com/watch?v=vAvTd4Lf1Ik.